Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: SCFL: Generalization Gap based Convergence Analysis and Resource Allocation

-Here, $\tau_u$ represents the time delay between two sampled consecutive data points on the IoT device of user $u$, $\mathrm{D_{KL}}(\cdot\Vert \cdot)$ represents the KL divergence between two distributions. \end{assumption} The first assumption reveals a sampling mechanism in an IoT network.
-Specifically, in the IoT network, each device's set of sampling rules $T_u$ with different characteristics (e.g., different data distribution, sampling rate, and data characteristics).
-The specific characteristics that influence the sampling rule $T_u$ for user $u$ result in a divergence between the dataset sampled by user $u$ and the user with the ideal sampling rule.
-In current works, the authors ignore the sampling rule, thus assuming that the data sampled from distributed IoT devices are ideal.
+Here, $\tau_u$ represents the time delay between two sampled consecutive data points on the IoT device of user $u$, $\mathrm{D_{KL}}(\cdot\Vert \cdot)$ represents the KL divergence between two distributions. \end{assumption} Assumption~\ref{ass:sampling-rule} reveals a sampling mechanism in an IoT network.
+Specifically, in the IoT network, each device's set of sampling rules $s \in \mathcal{S}$ has different characteristics (e.g., different data distribution $\pi$, sampling rate, and data characteristics).
+The specific characteristics that influence the sampling rule for user $u$ result in a divergence between the dataset sampled by user $u$ and the user with the ideal sampling rule.

-Meanwhile, the second assumption represents the relationship between the IoT device's sampling rule can be considered as a Markov Decision Process.
-To be more specific, the IoT device's sampling process needs to be sequential.
-Thus, the current sampling distribution depends on the last sample (i.e., the data sampled at the last time unit).
+Meanwhile, Assumption~\ref{ass:mdp-sampling} represents the relationship between the IoT device's sampling rule can be considered as a Markov Decision Process (MDP).
+Thus, the current sampling distribution depends on the last sampled data.